pawelc/docs/read_papers.md

 They try to fight the local minima by first running the model with all non-linear oprations removed and later when there is no improvement they enable non-linearity (they call it linear start).
 # Learning to Execute
+LSTM that learns what is the output of the short program.
+The authors also test the LSTM model on copy task and notice that improvement can come from few heuristics like inversing the input or doubling it.
+Authors also notice that learning is only possible when applying their new curiculum learning.
+Authors generate programs automatically that meet some criteria regarding the difficulty.
+Overall this article seems to be weaker model than for example NTM.